ronaldtorres/website/_posts/2016-04-22-framework-oriented-programming.md

 [**All this post resources are available on this repository**](https://github.com/pepibumur/framework-oriented-programming)

-> The concept of Framework Oriented Programming is formulated as a set of principles that has been are and are improved as I iterate over this idea in real scenarios.
+> The concept of Framework Oriented Programming is formulated as a set of principles that are getting improved as I iterate over this idea in real scenarios.
 Some of these principles might change. **Any open question that you might have feel free to propose it via email [pepibumur@gmail.com](mailto://pepibumur@gmail.com)**

 The ideas behind this paper are not new.
 They're based on existing principles and programming paradigms.
 My goal is to put them together, motivating and introducing Swift/Objective-C developers into something I called "Framework Oriented Programming (FOP)".